 “That first banking Customer Experience was quite different back then and so was my expectations as a Consumer.”

-As a Consumer, I wanted to sit there, talk about how I made the money, talk about school, talk about my candy business and have a soda with the Branch Manager.
+As a Consumer I wanted to talk about how I made the money, about school, about my candy business and have a soda with the Branch Manager.
 Boy, has that changed to my current day expectations from a bank.
-With mobile technology, our expectations of how we want to interact with a bank over the last five years has changed, but have the banks adapted to that?
+With mobile technology our expectations of how we want to interact with a bank has changed.
+But have the banks adapted to that?

 What did Consumers want from a banking relationship (BEFORE) five years ago?